basantagoswami/nip05-demo/README.md

 ## NIP-05

 NIP-05 lets people map Nostr keys to DNS-based internet identifiers (think of email or lightning addresses).
-Use this repo with your own domain and hosting or with a free service like heroku
+Use this repo with your own domain and hosting or with a free service like heroku.
+This repo was made to be served using heroku.

 ## How to use this repo